Orange-rightperson/TYJTDet/README.md

 # TYJTDet
 This method performs 3D object detection in the BEV space using images from multiple cameras.
 It first predicts the depth of each camera and then projects the extracted image features into BEV space.
 Moreover, it utilizes temporal information by aligning the BEV features.
-We use ConvNeXt-Base pre-trained on ImageNet as the image backbone and train the model for 24 epochs with CBGS.
+We use single model flip test time augmentation.

 ## Results
 ### 3D Object Detection (on nuScenes test)